Corporate Membership Criteria

 High-Growth Industries

-To qualify for this exception, the company must have a) importance to the economy in creating new approaches and new business opportunities, possibly disrupting existing business models; b) a significant communications executive with broad responsibilities, who is dealing with complex issues similar to those facing CCOs of standard eligible companies; and c) a market value equal to or greater than that of the average $2.4 billion-revenue company, which is currently about $2.4 billion.
+To qualify for this exception, the company must have a) importance to the economy in creating new approaches and new business opportunities, possibly disrupting existing business models; b) a communications executive with broad responsibilities, who is dealing with complex issues similar to those facing CCOs of standard eligible companies; and c) a market value that demonstrates comparable scale and significance in its sector or home market—for U.S. companies, equal to or greater than that of the average US Fortune 1000 company (currently about $2.4 billion in revenue); for non-U.S. companies, reflected by inclusion on a major national stock index (e.g., FTSE 100, DAX 40, ASX 200) or equivalent index in its home country.

 Beyond this, the Board retains the discretion to consider company revenue exceptions on a case-by-case basis.
 No other formal exception criteria currently apply.